raimonluna/MachineLearningForStrongGravity/README.md

 # Machine Learning For Strong Gravity

-Short course for the Group meeting: "State of the art techniques in Strong gravity"
+Short course created for the Group meeting: "State of the art techniques in Strong gravity"

 Sāo Pedro do Sul (Portugal), 26-28 April 2023